Raqeebah/hello-world/README.md

 Hi all!

 Raqeebah here, I'm new to GitHub.
-Still learning and curious how ot works!
+Still learning and curious how it works!